test-aplowman/test-aplowman.github.io/collections/_miscellaneous/how_to_use_wiki.md

 ### Adding content with Prose.io

 Prose.io is a Markdown editor for GitHub content.
 It allows us to write/edit Markdown files and add them to the Wiki without necessarily understanding how `git` works.
-Whenever you clik on the `EDIT` button of a page, you will be taken to the Prose.io website.
+Whenever you click on the `EDIT` button of a page, or you click a button to add a new page, you will be taken to the Prose.io website.

+When you are adding a new page, the first thing you should do is **change the title of the page**.
+By default, it is just set to the current date (something like: `2019-04-11 14:19 +0100`).
+You can change the title by editing the text at the top of the Prose.io page; it looks something like this:

 Prose.io has a Markdown editing toolbar that looks like this: